googlecloudsecurity/agentic-soc-workshop/docs/s1c1-triage-agent.md

 ```
 Victim:          s.hudson@cymbal-investments.com (Saul Hudson)
-Attacker IP:     149.50.97.144 (Warsaw, Poland — MEVSPACE ASN 201814)
+Attacker IP:     149.50.97.144 (Warsaw, Poland)
-GTI verdict:     Malicious — Mandiant campaign association (UNC6661)
-Enrolled device: Genymobile/Phone (Android emulator, isEmulator=true)
-MFA factor ID:   mfa9genymobile00001
+Enrolled factor: Okta Passkey, Android emulator
+                 com.okta.android.auth/...
+Android/16 Genymobile/Phone
+Pattern:         failed logins → successful auth → immediate MFA enrollment
+Scope:           isolated to s.hudson, no other accounts targeted by this IP
 ```

-> ✅ TIN traced 31 events and ran a live GTI query automatically.
-But notice
+> ✅ TIN pulled ~31 events and ran a live GTI query automatically, in under
-> what it did **not** find: the Salesforce data exfiltration.
-That is in a
+> two minutes.
+But notice what is absent: the Salesforce data exfiltration.
+> Look again at the IP search that found those 31 events and ask yourself
-> different log source, and it is what you will uncover in Challenge 2.
+> what it would have matched.
+That is Challenge 2.

 ---

-## Part 3 — Approve Posting TIN's Investigation to the Case Wall
+## Part 3 — Decide, Then Post to the Case Wall

-> ⚠️ **This step has consequences.** If you click **No** or let the action
+> ⚠️ **This step has consequences.** If you decline, or let the action time
-> time out after 10 minutes, TIN's findings are never written to the case
+> out after 10 minutes, TIN's findings are never written to the case wall.
-> wall.
-In Section 2 your agents will read the case wall and find nothing
+> In Section 2 your agents will read the case wall and find nothing from
-> from TIN, and the Incident Commander will have no triage context to cite.
+> TIN, and the Incident Commander will have no triage context to cite.
 >
 > This is intentional.
 Every decision in the investigation chain has
 > downstream consequences.

+**Task 3.1** — In the investigation view, find the prompt: **Do you agree with the verdict?**

+This is the human-in-the-loop moment, and it is a real question.
+Before you answer it, weigh what you have read:

+- What verdict and confidence did TIN return?
+- Does the Gemini Summary panel characterise the incident the same way?
+- Which of the two had more evidence in front of it?
+- From the evidence *you* have read — the failed login sequence, the successful authentication, the immediate enrollment of an MFA factor from an Android emulator — what would you have concluded?

+> 💡 **Disagreeing is a valid answer.** The prompt is not there for
+> decoration.
+An analyst who rubber-stamps an automated verdict adds nothing
+> to the chain.
+An analyst who reads the evidence, forms their own view, and
+> records where it differs is doing the job.
+Your feedback is also how the
+> product learns what your environment actually looks like.

-**Task 3.1** — In the SOAR case, go to **Pending Actions**.
+**Task 3.2** — In the SOAR case, go to **Pending Actions**.
 You will see a manual task: **Post TIN Investigation to Case Wall?**

-**Task 3.2** — Review TIN's findings before deciding:

-- **Verdict:** True Positive — a confirmed incident, not a false positive
-- **Confidence:** High
-- **Summary:** the full attack narrative including credential stuffing, MFA manipulation, and the SSO burst
-- **GTI verdict:** attacker IP confirmed malicious, UNC6661 association

 **Task 3.3** — Click **Approve**.
-A `TIN_INVESTIGATION:` comment appears on the case wall with TIN's full verdict, confidence, summary, and next steps.
+A `TIN_INVESTIGATION:` comment appears on the case wall with TIN's verdict, confidence, summary, and next steps.

-> 💡 **The human-in-the-loop pattern:** in a real SOC an analyst reviews
-> automated findings before they become part of the official record.
-TIN did
-> the work.
-You validate it.
-Approve is an endorsement, not a rubber stamp.
+> 📋 Approving posts TIN's work to the record so your agents can build on
+> it in Section 2.
+That is a separate decision from whether you agree with
+> TIN's verdict — an investigation worth building on does not have to be an
+> investigation you agree with.

 ---